Portland Metro

 These are full-time positions, typically 40 hours per week with some flexibility for longer days in the peak season (July/August) and shorter days in the shoulder seasons (April/October), 5 days per week with two days off.
 Work days typically start at 8am and go to 4:30pm, with a lunch break mid-day.
 Farming is physically demanding work, so we expect our staff to manage the demands of frequent lifting, stooping, repetitive motions, and to be able to work in all weather conditions.

-Working directly with the farm owners in all aspects of day to day operations, you will gain an in-depth understanding of growing for farmer's markets, local restaurants, and our surrounding community.
-With 4 acres in production of annual vegetables and the remaining 14 acres managed for grazing, wildlife habitat, and other projects, our apprentices will have the opportunity to gain a well-rounded sustainable agriculture work experience.
-Overall duties include field work, irrigation, small equipment work, farmers market sales, seeding/propagation, planting, animal husbandry, volunteer coordination, and record keeping (to name a few).
+Working directly with the farm owners, manager, and crew lead in all aspects of day to day operations, you will gain an in-depth understanding of growing for farmer's markets, local restaurants, and our surrounding community.
+With 4 acres in production of annual vegetables and the remaining 14 acres managed for wildlife habitat and other projects, our Apprentices will have the opportunity to gain a well-rounded sustainable agriculture work experience.
+Overall duties include field work, irrigation, small equipment work, farmers market sales, seeding/propagation, planting, volunteer coordination, and record keeping (to name a few).

 An ideal candidate would be one who is seriously considering a career in agriculture, either working for another farm or starting their own, and is actively pursuing these opportunities.